 Race and the Boundaries of the Book: Seven Early American Perspectives

-Through video presentations of individual case studies, seven early Americanists zoom in on a range of bookish artifacts and employ critical bibliography to recover overlooked narratives about race from the historical record.
-Specifically, they examine how racialized and marginalized early American subjects speak through bibliographical concepts and formats.
+Through video presentations of individual case studies, seven early Americanists zoomed in on a range of bookish artifacts and employed critical bibliography to recover overlooked narratives about race from the historical record.
+Specifically, they examined how racialized and marginalized early American subjects speak through bibliographical concepts and formats.
 What can the materialities of textual artifacts tell us about the elaboration of racial identities?
 How does specific attention to African American and Indigenous readers and writers in early American literature and culture—a field that has traditionally privileged white subjects—gain traction by looking at formats, bindings, and paper surfaces on which writing and printing occur?
-Formats, the panelists argue, are everything but neutral containers.
-Following a chronological order, the video presentations examine the boundaries of “the book” and the complex richness of small and overlooked forms for recovering dismissed and erased readers, writers, and print artisans.
+Formats, the panelists argued, are everything but neutral containers.
+Following a chronological order, the video presentations examined the boundaries of “the book” and the complex richness of small and overlooked forms for recovering dismissed and erased readers, writers, and print artisans.

-The panelists have pre-recorded BiblioVideos in preparation for the panel discussion, which can be accessed here or by clicking on the titles below.
-They plan to summarize the argument during the panel, but the audience should watch the BiblioVideos in advance to prepare for their discussion.
+The panelists pre-recorded BiblioVideos in preparation for the panel discussion, which can be accessed here or by clicking on the titles below.
 The videos are listed in the recommended viewing order below: